 Obtaining a License

-- At least one of the parties to be married must appear in person at the office of the Circuit Court Clerk in the county in which the wedding will take place to make application.
+- While only one party is required to apply for a marriage license, EACH party must provide a copy of an official government-issued birth certificate or other official government-issued document or record demonstrating their age.
 If it is inconvenient for either party to appear in person in that county, application can be made by mail IF neither party is a resident of that county.
 (See Non-Resident Application below for more information.)

 - The license is valid only in the county in which it was issued.
 (The ceremony must be performed in the same county in which the license was issued.)